MohakGogia/Bitcoin-Price-Notifier/README.md

 ## Pre-requisites

 You will need to have `Python 3` installed on your device to run the code.
-You can get one [here](https://www.python.org/downloads/).
+You can get [here](https://www.python.org/downloads/).

 ### Libraries
 * [requests](https://requests.readthedocs.io/en/master/) : to fetch the latest bitcoin price